 Sabbath in the Pacific

-The following list of documents has been provided to assist church members as they struggle with the issues brought about by recent changes to the position of the International Date Line (IDL).
+The following list of documents has been provided to assist church members as they struggle with the issues brought about by the change in 2011 to the position of the International Date Line (IDL).

 The following series of short papers gives an overview of the main points of the discussion.
 In addition, there are a few longer papers from the “pioneer missionaries” who have been a part of this discussion from the beginning.